Mercedes-Benz COMAND: COMAND 2.0/COMAND 2.0 MOPF

-The same COMAND 2.5 technology (with DX navigation maps) was next incorporated in a somewhat different form factor known as COMAND 2.0 (with "2.0" referring to the fact that this modified unit had a 2 DIN height), but with the cassette drive removed.
-These units were introduced on the W210 E-Class as rectangular units, later also in a more rounded form on amongst others the W203 and R230 models.
+The same COMAND 2.5 technology (with DX navigation maps) was later incorporated in a somewhat different form factor known as COMAND 2.0 (with "2.0" referring to the fact that this modified unit had a 2 DIN height), but with the cassette drive removed.
+These units were introduced on the W210 E-Class as rectangular units, and later introduced in a more rounded form on the W203 and R230 models, among other models.

 From S-Class model year 2003, COMAND 2.5 was replaced by a widescreen version of COMAND 2.0 known as COMAND 2.0 MOPF.

-Note that COMAND 2.5, COMAND 2.0 and COMAND 2.0 MOPF are collectively referred to as "COMAND 2" systems (despite these being the first generation COMAND systems and, confusingly, despite the successor being known as COMAND-APS NTG1.
+Note that COMAND 2.5, COMAND 2.0 and COMAND 2.0 MOPF are collectively referred to as "COMAND 2" systems, despite these being the first generation COMAND systems and despite the successor being known as COMAND-APS NTG1.

 COMAND-APS NTG1

-This new generation of COMAND systems was introduced on the model year 2002 W211 E-class and is in fact a complete redesign.
-MOST replaces the D2B optical ring network.
+This new generation of COMAND systems was introduced on the model year 2002 W211 E-class and was a complete redesign.
+The D2B optical ring network was replaced by MOST.
 The Mercedes-Benz option code became 527 (although, confusingly, COMAND 2.0 MOPF was also given this option code).
 These new MOST based systems were given the name COMAND-APS to distinguish them from the older D2B systems.

 The NTG1 system further distinguished itself from earlier models by having DVD based navigation instead of the CD based COMAND 2.
-This allowed to carry a whole region (such as Europe) on a single disc.
+This allowed a single disc to carry a whole region (such as Europe).
 NTG1 systems were also able to play MP3 CDs/DVDs.